 Eruptive activity at Brimstone Pit erupting during the SROF expedition in 2004.

-Image taken by ROPOS at the edge of Brimstone Pit near the summit of NW Rota 1 volcano, showing ash and sulfur-laden eruptions from the crater.
+An image taken by ROPOS (the remotely operated platform for ocean science) at the edge of Brimstone Pit near the summit of NW Rota-1 volcano shows ash and sulfur-laden eruptions from the crater.
 The crater is at a depth of 555 m.
-The yellow color of the billowing clouds is due to droplets of molten sulfur in the plume bursts.
+The billowing clouds are yellow due to droplets of molten sulfur in the plume bursts.
 Click image for larger view and image credit.

-camera icon See the amazing video of billowing smoke rising from a small crater (QuickTime, 2Mb)
+camera icon Watch an amazing video of smoke billowing from a small crater.
+(QuickTime, 2Mb)

 See a Quicktime virtual-reality animation of NW Rota-1 submarine volcano.

-camera icon See a Quicktime virtual-reality animation of NW Rota-1 submarine volcano.
+camera icon See a virtual-reality animation of NW Rota-1 submarine volcano.
 (QuickTime, 1.2 Mb)

 See a Quicktime virtual-reality animation of Esmeralda submarine volcano.

-camera icon See a Quicktime virtual-reality animation of Esmeralda submarine volcano.
+camera icon See a virtual-reality animation of the Esmeralda submarine volcano.
 (QuickTime, 1.9 Mb)

 Submarine Arc Volcanism